knpuniversity/javascript/knpu/ep3-webpack/modularize-our-code.md

 like a *controller* in PHP: it's a thin layer of code that calls out to other layers.

-By the way, to help keep my code clean, the entry file is the *only* file where I allow myself to reference the `document` or `window` objects that come from the browser.
+By the way, to help keep my code clean, the entry file is the *only* file where I allow myself to reference the `document` or `window` objects that come from my browser.
 For all my *true* modules, I try to not rely on *any* global objects.
 If I need to use jQuery to find an element on the *entire* page, I do it here and *pass* that into my other modules.